A pair of gilt pastiglia picture frames from the early 20th century

 Description

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French creators, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that each country perceived furniture production differently, so each style had its unique character depending on the nation.
-This is especially important when searching for a luxurious antique that fits your interior.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
 Ultimately, this is crucial from the customer’s perspective, as many counterfeits circulate on the market.
-Luxury Products provides documentation confirming the product’s compliance with the actual description and photographs.
+Luxury Products provides a certificate confirming the product’s compliance with the actual description and photographs.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details